rpatel117/Verity/README.md

-# Hotel Check-in App
+# Verity - Hotel Check-in App

-A modern hotel check-in system with SMS verification and guest policy acceptance.
+A modern, secure hotel check-in system with SMS verification, guest policy acceptance, and compliance-ready reporting for the hospitality industry.

 ## 🚀 Quick Start